-- C. In circumstances not listed in paragraphs i. and ii. immediately above, leachate analysis is required and leachate screening levels are applicable if: - i. the excess soil originates from an areas of potential environmental concern or the origin is unknown; and, - ii. a chemical identified as a contaminant of potential concern has a superscript "a" following the excess soil standard in the applicable excess soil standards Table - D. If leachate analysis is required, the applicable Leachate Screening Level table is the table titled "Leachate Screening Levels" and with the same Table number as the applicable excess soil standards.
-For example, if Table 3.1 Excess Soil Standards is being used, the corresponding Leachate Screening Level Table is Table 3.1 Leachate Screening Levels.
+- i.
+If Table 1 or the tables for small volume excess soil standards are being applied in relation to a volume of excess soil equal to or less than 350 cubic metres, then leachate analysis is not required, and no leachate screening levels apply. - ii.
+If Table 1 or the tables for small volume excess soil standards are being applied to excess soil volumes greater than 350 cubic metres, but less than 1000 cubic metres, the qualified person must consider whether leachate analysis is appropriate to assess potential increased risk and if necessary determine the appropriate leachate screening levels using the ministry's approach which is detailed in the Rationale document. - iii.
+In circumstances not listed in paragraphs A and B immediately above, leachate analysis is required, and leachate screening levels are applicable if: - 1.the excess soil originates from an areas of potential environmental concern or the origin is unknown; and - 2.a chemical identified as a contaminant of potential concern has a superscript "a" following the excess soil standard in the applicable generic excess soil standards Table. - iv.
+If leachate analysis is required, the applicable Leachate Screening Level table is the table titled "leachate screening levels" and with the same Table number as the applicable excess soil standards.
+For example, if Table 3.1 excess soil standard is being used, the corresponding Leachate Screening Level Table is Table 3.1 leachate screening levels.

-7. Rules for Determining and Applying Excess Soil Standards in Specific Circumstances

-A. Environmentally Sensitive Areas
+7) Rules for Determining and Applying Excess Soil Standards in Specific Circumstances i.
+Environmentally Sensitive Areas ii.
+Soil for Growing Crops and Pasture iii.
+Local Background Concentrations

-Excess soil may only be finally placed within an environmentally sensitive area if the excess soil meets Table 1 and the results of any required leachate analysis, if required, meet the Table 1 Leachate Screening Levels.
+1. Excess soil shall only be finally placed within an environmentally sensitive area if the excess soil meets Table 1 and the results of any required leachate analysis, if required, meet the Table 1 leachate screening levels.